-18) Analyze the unique procedures and equipment needed to capture and stream/broadcast video and/or audio productions of live events, such as a sporting event or a performance.
-Summarize findings in an informational text, citing research from online resources or industry professionals.
-(TN Reading 1, 2, 3, 4; TN Writing 2, 4, 9)

-- 19) Drawing on research, plan equipment setup for a live production.
-For a given event, create drawings (i.e.,- location sketches or CAD drawings) to plan the layout of equipment required for the event including cameras, lighting, audio, intercommunications, and other equipment and its connection to available electrical sources.
+- 6.1 Live Events: Analyze the unique procedures and equipment needed to capture and stream/broadcast video and/or audio productions of live events, such as a sporting event or a performance.
+Summarize findings in an informational text, citing research from online resources or industry professionals. - 6.2 Live Production: Drawing on research, plan equipment setup for a live production.
+For a given event, create drawings (i.e., location sketches or CAD drawings) to plan the layout of equipment required for the event including cameras, lighting, audio, intercommunications, and other equipment and its connection to available electrical sources.
 While planning, attend to safety considerations such as the placement of cords and balancing of electrical loads.
 Use the drawings to develop an equipment list and determine the personnel required to capture the event.

-(TN Reading 3, 4, 7; TN Math N-Q, G-MG) - Work in teams to produce live events.
+6.3 Producing Live Events: Work in teams to produce live events.
 Follow proper procedures to set up, use, and tear down equipment for producing live events in various contexts.
 Reflect on production outcomes in a journal and use the reflections to improve future outcomes.
-(TN Reading 1, 3, 4; TN Writing 2, 4, 9)

-20)21) Update the portfolio to reflect the cumulative total of all projects undertaken across the program of study.
-Continually reflect on coursework experiences and revise and refine the career plan generated in A/V Production II.
+7.1 Portfolios: Update the portfolio to reflect the cumulative total of all projects undertaken across the program of study.
+Continually reflect on coursework experiences, and revise and refine the career plan generated in A/V Production II.
 Include written descriptions of project types and learning outcomes.
-(TN Writing 4, 5, 7, 9)

-Internship Option
+8. Internship Option\\

-- 21)22) Participate in a work-based learning internship experience to develop, practice, and demonstrate skills outlined in course standards.
-An internship must follow current Tennessee Wwork-Bbased Learning (WBL) Framework Gguidelines. - 22)23) Create and continually update a personal journal to document internship activities.
-Draw connections between the experience and course content, thoughtfully reflecting on: - a.
-Acquired leadership and technical skills - b.
-Problem-solving techniques and decision-making skills - c.
-Team member participation in a learning environment - d.
-Personal career development
+- 8.1 Work-Based Learning: Participate in a work-based learning internship experience to develop, practice, and demonstrate skills outlined in course standards.
+An internship must follow the current Tennessee Work-Based Learning (WBL) Framework Guidelines. - 8.2 Journal: Create and continually update a personal journal to document internship activities.
+Draw connections between the experience and course content, thoughtfully reflecting on the following: - a. acquired leadership and technical skills; - b. problem-solving techniques and decision-making skills; - c. team member participation in a learning environment; and - d. personal career development. - 8.3 Essay: Upon conclusion of the internship, write an informative essay summarizing the internship experience and next steps for personal and professional growth.
+Produce a technology-enhanced class presentation showcasing highlights, challenges, and lessons learned from the internship.